Cars · Resale guide

 Factors That Affect Toyota Urban Cruiser Ebella Resale Value

-Number of Owners.
-A single-owner car is always preferred.
-Each additional owner typically reduces the value by ₹10,000-₹20,000, as it suggests more varied usage patterns.
+Number of Owners: A single-owner car is always more desirable.
+Each additional owner on the RC book typically reduces the resale value by ₹15,000-₹30,000, as it implies more varied usage and potentially less consistent maintenance.

 Maintenance Cost Breakdown (India, 2026)